-As part of the annual website hosting fee, I offer WideRange clients one free business email account, set up through the professional Rackspace Email service (which normally costs $2/month per address with a 5-address minimum).
-This is top-notch dedicated email hosting - far more reliable than typical website emails set up through cheap hosting providers.
+As part of the annual website hosting fee, I offer WideRange clients one free business email account, set up through partners Zoho Mail (2023+) or Rackspace Email (prior to 2023).
+Both provide top-notch dedicated email hosting - far more reliable than typical website emails set up through cheap hosting providers.

 When I set up these business email accounts for clients, I set up all the proper SPF and DKIM records which establish authentication of your emails, providing solid deliverability (meaning, less sent emails mistakenly bounced as spam).